peter-wachira/GitSearch/README.md

 - Angular CLI

 ## Known Bugs

 - There are no known bugs currently.
-The page works as expected.
+- Quick note that The page loads a bit slow due to the hosting, kindly be a little patient everything works just fine.
+- There are currently no tests done for this project
+- The project is currently not being maintaines any more

 ## Support and Contact Details

-- For any comments,suggestions,feedback or inquiries, contact me via email: `pwachira900@gmail.com`
+- For any comments,suggestions,feedback or inquiries, contact me via email: `pwachira900@gmail.com` or drop me a message at https://peter-wachira.com

 - Make contributions to the code.